Paul R. Ehrlich: Simon–Ehrlich wager

 The economist Julian Simon argued in 1980 that overpopulation is not a problem as such and that humanity will adapt to changing conditions.
 Simon argued that eventually human creativity will improve living standards, and that most resources were replaceable.
 Simon stated that over hundreds of years, the prices of virtually all commodities had decreased significantly and persistently.
 Ehrlich termed Simon the proponent of a "space-age cargo cult" of economists convinced that human creativity and ingenuity would create substitutes for scarce resources and reasserted the idea that population growth was outstripping the Earth's supplies of food, fresh water and minerals.

 This exchange resulted in the Simon–Ehrlich wager, a bet about the trend of prices for resources during a ten-year period that was made with Simon in 1980.
 Ehrlich was allowed to choose ten commodities that he predicted would become scarce and thus increase in price.
 Ehrlich chose mostly metals, and lost the bet, as their average price decreased by about 30% in the next 10 years.
 Simon and Ehrlich could not agree about the terms of a second bet.

 Ehrlich's response to critics

-Consistent with Norman Borlaug's Nobel Prize speech, Ehrlich has argued that humanity has simply deferred the disaster by the use of more intensive agricultural techniques, such as those introduced during the Green Revolution.
-Ehrlich claims that increasing populations and affluence are increasingly stressing the global environment, due to such factors as loss of biodiversity, overfishing, global warming, urbanization, chemical pollution and competition for raw materials.
-He maintains that due to growing global incomes, reducing consumption and human population is critical to protecting the environment and maintaining living standards, and that current rates of growth are still too great for a sustainable future.
+Ehrlich argued that humanity has simply deferred the disaster by the use of more intensive agricultural techniques, such as those introduced during the Green Revolution.
+Ehrlich claimed that increasing populations and affluence are increasingly stressing the global environment, due to such factors as loss of biodiversity, overfishing, global warming, urbanization, chemical pollution and competition for raw materials.
+He maintained that due to growing global incomes, reducing consumption and human population is critical to protecting the environment and maintaining living standards, and that current rates of growth are still too great for a sustainable future.

 Other activities

-Ehrlich was one of the initiators of the group Zero Population Growth (renamed Population Connection) in 1968, along with Richard Bowers and Charles Lee Remington.
+Ehrlich was one of the initiators of the group Zero Population Growth, renamed Population Connection, in 1968, along with Richard Bowers and Charles Lee Remington.
 In 1971, Ehrlich was elected to the Common Cause National Governing Board.
 He and his wife Anne were part of the board of advisers of the Federation for American Immigration Reform until 2003.
-He is currently a patron of Population Matters, (formerly known as the Optimum Population Trust).
+He was a patron of Population Matters, formerly known as the Optimum Population Trust.

 Consistent with his concern about the impact of pollution and in response to a doctoral dissertation by his student Edward Goth III, Ehrlich wrote in 1977 that, "Fluorides have been shown to concentrate in food chains, and evidence suggesting a potential for significant ecological effects is accumulating."

-Ehrlich has spoken at conferences in Israel on the issue of desertification.
-He has argued "true Zionists should have small families".
+Ehrlich spoke at conferences in Israel on the issue of desertification.
+He argued "true Zionists should have small families".

 Personal life

-Ehrlich has been married to Anne H. Ehrlich (née Howland) since December 1954; they have one daughter, Lisa Marie.
+Ehrlich married Anne H. Ehrlich (née Howland) in December 1954.
+They had one daughter, Lisa Marie.
 He announced that he had had a vasectomy in 1963 after his child's birth.

+Death

+Ehrlich died of complications from cancer on March 13, 2026, at a retirement community where he lived in Palo Alto, California.
+He was 93.